Safety Policies & Procedures at Plants

 - Report all accidents and injuries immediately to your supervisor.

-- Only perform job functions for which you've received proper training.
+- Only perform job functions for which you have received proper training.

 - Horseplay and practical jokes are not allowed on work grounds.